Has your team always delivered the projects on time?

 More importantly, automate the entire process flow using a workflow automation solution.

-If you find that your press releases are taking way too long to get the necessary approvals from departmental heads, the best thing to do is get a sales and marketing automation system in place.
+If you find that your press releases are taking way too long to get the necessary approvals from departmental heads, the best thing to do is to get a sales and marketing automation system in place.
 With automation software, you can get press release approvals on time from managers or team leaders, loop the marketing and product design team, and get the content reviewed by the content creation team by collaborating seamlessly with every unit.

 2. Reduce strain on bottleneck step

 Stop the resource leak into the bottleneck step.
 This step is critical to building quality at every stage of the process.

 For example, your marketing team might be coming up with several advertising ideas, and they pass these ideas to the content creation team – it doesn’t hurt to have options.
-But too many choices can create a lot of backlogs for the content team, who will ultimately give ‘less-than-desired’ quality work and miss a few deadlines.
+However, too many choices can create a lot of backlogs for the content team, who will ultimately give ‘less-than-desired’ quality work and miss a few deadlines.